 Unless the officer has achieved the required level of share ownership, the officer is required to retain an amount equal to 50% of the net shares received as a result of any equity awards granted to the officer by the Company until he or she is in compliance with the stock ownership policy.
 An officer must continue to retain shares in the amount required for as long as the officer is subject to the policy.
-As of the date of this proxy, none of the senior officers satisfy the ownership requirement and are currently required to retain a minimum of 50% of each vested stock award.
+As of the date of this proxy, all of the senior officers satisfy the ownership requirement.
 The requirement to retain 50% was established to allow limited sales as necessary to satisfy tax withholding obligations.